centau/vide/docs/api/reactivity-dynamic.md

-# Reactivity: Dynamic Scoping
+# Reactivity: Dynamic Scopes

-Dynamic scoping is the act of creating and destroying new scopes in response to source updates.
-Vide provides functions for some common use-cases to do this.
+Dynamic scopes are scopes that are created or destroyed in response to source updates.
+Vide provides functions for some common use-cases for dynamic scopes.

 ## show() <Badge type="tip" text="STABLE"><a href="/vide/api/reactivity-core#Scopes">REACTIVE</a></Badge>